Güiria: Transportation

 Because Güiria is close to the island of Trinidad, there is significant maritime commerce with Trinidad and Tobago.

+The Creole Petroleum Corporation operated a terminal for the loading of deep draft oil tankers from 1935 until 1948.

 Popular culture

 Cricket is popular in Güiria.
 Steelpan music from Trinidad and Tobago can be heard in Güiria's carnival, as a cultural influence from the nearby islands.

 Güiria has some typical dishes not found in usual Venezuelan cuisine, such as kalalu(callaloo), sauz (souse), pelau and domplina.

 On 11 March 2012, Güiria was the landing point of the Atlantic Ocean crossing by Turkish American adventurer Erden Eruç in his Guinness world record setting solo human-powered circumnavigation of the earth, after rowing from Lüderitz, Namibia in about five months.